Skip to main content

 Android App with Local Nodes

-This guide explains how to run the full Interstellar stack locally using Docker or Podman.
+The following guide explains how to run the full Interstellar stack locally using Docker or Podman.
 You will be able to launch the Substrate node, Integritee TEE worker, and IPFS service, then interact with the system using the Interstellar Android demo app.

 This setup enables full offline testing without relying on a hosted VPS.